pavelsolis/Replication-Folder/README.md

 At a minimum, reproducibility of your research results is desirable.
 Reproducibility is easier to achieve if it is part of a project since its inception and until it is completed; that is, if it is part of the research process as you work along.
 This repository provides a folder structure that facilitates working on a project that is replicable.

-### Paper
-The structure gives you flexibility to generate different versions of the paper: full draft vs outline, clean vs linked (when editing, it is useful to go back and forth to the table of contents), with vs without comment boxes (when editing, it is useful to keep in mind certain pending issues).
+**Paper.** The structure for the paper gives you flexibility to generate different versions of the paper: full draft vs outline, clean vs linked (when editing, it is useful to go back and forth to the table of contents), with vs without comment boxes (when editing, it is useful to keep in mind certain pending issues).

+You just need to copy the folder into your computer.

+Below are step-by-step instructions in case you want to start working with GitHub (a version control system) from scratch.
+The instructions summarize information provided in different great introductory pieces: [1](https://www.frankpinter.com/notes/git-for-economists-presentation.pdf), [2](https://www.sas.upenn.edu/~jesusfv/Chapter_HPC_5_Git.pdf), [3](https://rubygarage.org/blog/most-basic-git-commands-with-examples), [4](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow), [5](https://nvie.com/posts/a-successful-git-branching-model/).

 ## GIT AND GITHUB